AB InBev or Anheuser-Busch InBev is one of the largest brewers in the world.

 We will come to this topic later.

-Since AB InBev has been able to generate plenty of cash from its core operations, the company has been self-sufficient when it comes to internal operations and has not relied on external capital injections such as debt as well as equity issuance to support its business operations.
+Since AB InBev has been operating cash flow positive, the company is self-sufficient and does not rely on external capital injections such as debt and equity to keep the business afloat.

-In fact, the extra cash generated from operating activities may even be added to AB InBev’s existing cash on hand, thereby raising the amount of cash balance.
+In fact, the extra cash generated from operating activities may even help to grow AB InBev’s existing cash on hand.

 AB InBev’s Free Cash Flow